 Pioneering Hand Transplant Surgeon Linda Cendales Elected to National Academy of Medicine in Colombia

-Recognized for her groundbreaking contributions to tissue reconstruction and hand transplantation, Cendales has been at the forefront of several medical advancements.
+A leading figure in hand transplant and microsurgery, she will be recognized for her groundbreaking contributions to tissue reconstruction and hand transplantation.
+Cendales has been at the forefront of several medical advancements.
 Her work includes participating in the first hand transplants in the United States while at Christine M. Kleinert Institute in Louisville, Ky., and establishing the first hand transplant program in North Carolina at Duke Health.

 With a distinguished career that began in Bogotá and extended across the globe, Cendales has been instrumental in the development of a novel field in surgery that is shaping the future of hand and transplant surgery.